Quick Answer

 The Key Difference: Mosquitoes Leave, Ticks Stay

 The single most reliable way to distinguish a tick bite from a mosquito bite is whether the insect is still attached.
 Mosquitoes bite and immediately fly away.
 You may notice the bite minutes later as an itchy welt, but the mosquito is gone.
 Ticks attach and feed for hours or days.
 If you find an insect embedded in your skin, it is a tick — not a mosquito.
 This distinction matters because the sooner you remove a tick, the lower the risk of Lyme disease transmission.
 Removing a tick within 24 hours of attachment significantly reduces infection risk.
+The other comparison people arrive at in the middle of the night is bed bug bites versus mosquito bites, which turns on pattern, timing and season rather than on whether anything is still attached.

 What a Mosquito Bite Looks Like